WebDeveloperItaliani/paste/README.md

 ## Demo and Usage

-A live demo is coming soon, but you can start using it on your development machine, simply follow *how to install* guidelines
+A live demo is coming soon, but you can start using it on your development machine, simply follow [how to install guidelines](CONTRIBUTING#how-to-install)

-## How to Install

-We strongly suggest you do use [Docker](https://www.docker.com/) in order to try this project with 0 effort whatsoever, if you have docker installed you can build up the necessary containers by typing `docker-compose up -d`, once done you can access into the main container by typing `docker exec -it wdi_paste bash`.
-Next step is configure it.

-## Configure Development Environment

-Once the containers are up and you have access to `wdi_paste` container it will be like a normal laravel installation with extra steps:

-- Copy `.env.example` file in `.env` file
-- Type `composer install -o`
-- Type `php artisan key:generate`
-- Type `php artisan migrate:fresh --seed`
-- If you wish to try in the browser install all the necessary npm dependencies with `npm install` and compile them with `npm run dev`

-Done.

 ## Contributing